vezzfra/student_guard/README.md

 # StudentGuard
 An iOS and Android project to protect University students from thieves.

-In 2018 the main problem everyone was talking about in the Milan's Universities were THIEVES.
+In 2018 the main problem everyone was talking about in the Milan's Universities were thieves.
 In collaboration with a student association I developed an app that permitted all the users to notify everyone else about recent thefts and about suspicious people.
 There are three report types: